POrTAL: Plan-Orchestrated Tree Assembly for Lookahead: EVALUATION

-\paragraph{\alg{} is Lightweight} The 4-second variant of \alg{} outperforms the 16-second variant of POMCP in both office and elevator \textit{Decay-50} distributions, the office \textit{Decay-75} distribution, and a substantial portion of the office \textit{Uniform} distribution.
-In these scenarios, \alg{} requires less planning time to achieve better results that POMCP. \textbf{Implications:} \alg{} is lightweight.
-In certain situations, \alg{} is more lightweight than POMCP in that it requires less planning time to produce better results.
+\paragraph{\alg{} is Lightweight} The 4-second variant of \alg{} outperforms the 16-second variant of POMCP in both office and elevator \textit{low variance} distributions, the office \textit{medium variance} distribution, and a substantial portion of the office \textit{high variance} distribution.
+In these scenarios, \alg{} requires less time to achieve better results than POMCP. \textbf{Interpretation:} \alg{} is lightweight, often requiring less time to produce better results than POMCP.

 \paragraph{Planner Performance Improves with Time} In the \textit{Algorithm Comparison} (Figure \ref{fig:results}, left), the 16-second variant of \alg{} and POMCP perform either better than or equal to their 4-second counterparts.
-The \textit{Time Comparison} (Figure \ref{fig:results}, right) similarly indicates that \alg{} improves with greater time allocated to the robot per action. \textbf{Implications:} While greater performance over time is a known phenomenon with POMCP, these result enables us to similarly conclude that \alg{} performs better over time.
+The \textit{Time Comparison} (Figure \ref{fig:results}, right) similarly indicates that \alg{} improves with greater time allocated to the robot per action, though with diminishing returns after 10 to 20 seconds pass. \textbf{Interpretation:} While greater performance over time is a known phenomenon with POMCP, these results enable us to similarly conclude that \alg{} is an effective anytime algorithm.

-\paragraph{Increasing the Timeout Yields Diminishing Returns} Both time comparisons (Figure \ref{fig:results}, right) indicate that increasing the amount of time that the robot is allowed to plan per action beyond a certain point yields diminishing returns. \textbf{Implications:} Our results indicate that, on our hardware, this point is between 10 and 20 seconds.
-Before this point, increasing the timeout value drastically improves the robot's performance; after this point, performance improvements are minimal.

-\section{Discussion}

-For contexts that require high-performing and lightweight probabilistic planning solutions, \alg{} shows promise.
-In theory, \alg{} reduces the breadth of search by focusing search on the best possible sequences of actions.
-Our empirical results indicate that \alg{} produces good plans, often with less time than would be required from POMCP.
-Our results also indicate that, similar to POMCP, \alg{} produces better plans if allowed more planning time.
+\laura{POrTAL always equaling or beating FF-REPLAN with enough time ALSO should be in results section with experimental results confirming it.}

+\section{DISCUSSION}